douwanhu/docker-dionaea/README.md

 This repository contains the necessary files to create a *dockerized* version of dionaea.

-This dockerized version is part of the **[T-Pot community honeypot](http://dtag-dev-sec.github.io/)** of Deutsche Telekom AG.
+This dockerized version is part of the Multi-Honeypots.

 The `Dockerfile` contains the blueprint for the dockerized dionaea and will be used to setup the docker image.

-The `dionaea.conf` is tailored to fit the T-Pot environment.
+The `dionaea.conf` is tailored to fit the Multi-honeypots environment.

 The `supervisord.conf` is used to start dionaea under supervision of supervisord.